Clatters/Sibilla/README.md

 To do that, you'll need some utilities that allow you to convert your patches into Daisy projects:
 [Pd2dsy](https://github.com/Clatters/pd2dsy) and [Oopsy](https://github.com/Clatters/oopsy) will be your best friends.

 We highly suggest you to give it a try, it's super fun and that's actually how the first Sibilla audio prototype was born!
+You can download the Sibilla's templates from [here](https://github.com/Clatters/Sibilla/tree/main/Development%20platform).

 > [!IMPORTANT]
 > Please consider the fact that, at the moment, not all the PureData objects are supported by Heavy hvcc compiler.
 You can refer to this ***list of not-supported objects*** but do note this is non-exhaustive and may be not fully up to date.
 Please report any missing pd-vanilla objects.